john-h-k/learn-il/1/Your First IL Program.md

 }
 ```

-Let's get the `#include` out the way at first. `common.il` is simply a small helper that contains the assembly references for `System.Runtime` (as `System_Runtime`) and `System.Console` (as `System_Console`).
+Let's get the `#include` out the way at first. `common.il` is simply a small helper that contains the assembly references for `System.Runtime` and `System.Console`.
 We'll come onto assembly references later.
 We'll also ignore the assembly, module, class and method definitions for now, and just focus on the actual IL.
 `.entrypoint` isn't part of the actual IL - it is just a marker used to say "this is the program entry!".
 The name can be anything, but I chose `Main` for convention.

 ```